Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Preliminaries

-We now present a framework that contains a wide range of popular adaptive subgradient methods as special cases, and highlight their flaws and differences.
-The presentation here follows closely that of \citep{amsgrad}.
+We now present a framework that contains a wide range of popular adaptive methods as special cases, and highlight their differences.
+The presentation here follows closely that of \cite{amsgrad}.
 The update rule of this generic class of adaptive methods can be compactly written in the form

-where $m_t$ and $V_t^{-1/2}$ are estimates of the (sub)gradient and inverse Hessian, respectively, of the functions $f_t(\cdot)$, based on observations up to and including iteration $t$.
+where $m_t$ and $V_t$ are estimates of the (sub)gradient and inverse Hessian, respectively, of the functions $f_t(\cdot)$, based on observations up to and including iteration $t$.
 In other words, they are functions of the (sub)gradient history $g_{1:t} \equiv g_1, \ldots, g_t$, which we express as

 where $\widehat{g}_t(\cdot)$ and $\widehat{H}_t(\cdot)$ denote approximation functions for the (sub)gradient and Hessian of the loss function at iteration $t$, respectively.
 The corresponding procedure is repeated until convergence.